Analysis: Mike Hopkins benched Jaden McDaniels. What’s next for the star freshman and UW Huskies?

 SO WHAT’S NEXT?

-It’s farfetched to think the Huskies can revive their NCAA tournament aspirations, but they entered Saturday’s game at No. 48 in the NET rankings despite their disastrous midseason decline.
+It’s far-fetched to think the Huskies can revive their NCAA tournament aspirations, but they entered Saturday’s game at No. 48 in the NET rankings despite their disastrous midseason decline.

 For comparison sake, Washington was No. 44 in the NET with a 2-5 record in the all-important Quadrant 1 games heading into Selection Sunday last year.